Logiqx/gps-details/docs/articles/7-devices/README.md

 ![Motion Mini](img/motion-mini.jpg)

-The Motion Mini has no screen and is designed purely as a high-accuracy logging device.
+The Motion Mini has no screen and is designed purely as a high-accuracy logging device, capable of logging at 10 Hz.
 It is very reasonably priced and is perfect for anyone who cares about the accuracy of the data being recorded and the ability to verify it afterwards.

 I wrote up my [first impressions](https://logiqx.github.io/gps-guides/devices/motion/mini/first-impressions.html) of the Motion Mini and after somewhat extensive testing and evaluation it was adopted by [Weymouth Speed Week](https://weymouthspeedweek.com/) for its accuracy, convenience of the WiFi connectivity, and general simplicity during the competition.